SatyaRaghuNandan/BigData-Interview-Prep/Meta/133 Clone Graph/variant.md

+# // VARIANT: What if you had to define the data structures yourself and clone the
+# // disconnected graph?

 Excellent!
 This is a **variant** of LeetCode 133 where the graph might be **disconnected** (i.e., multiple connected components).
 You’ve introduced a custom `Graph` structure that maintains a list of root nodes (`input.roots`), allowing for disconnected components.

 Let’s walk through this **step-by-step** with **detailed explanations**, Telugu comments (if translated to Python), and visual tracing.